zabir-nabil/MEC-Workshop-2k17/Problems/Day 1/README.md

  > In first exapmle, Yagami got 12 and Riyk got 34.
 As, Ruyk got more mark than Yagami he is happy, Yagami is not.

  ### The `Signs` of `Three`

 Three is indeed a magical number.
 Have you heard of the great **"Power of three"** ?
 (No, I'm not talking about `cgpa`!)

 However, lets talk about something different.
 There are so many binary operations out there which will take two numbers and will give you one number as output.

 When you multiply two integers, the result is always an integer.
 (What about division?)
 We are not going towards group theory though!
 Instead, we will solve a simple enough problem.
-Lets say, you are given an integer which is the result of two binary multiplication or in simple words, I will take three integers, multiply them and give you the result.
+Lets say, you are given an integer which is the result of two multiplications or in simple words, I will take three integers, multiply them and give you the result.

  Now, can you predict the signs of those three integers?

  In a single line there will be one integer, the multiplied result.
 Print the possible signs of the individual integers.